 We developed briefs using the new positioning for a new visual identity and corporate design, advertising, PR and digital campaigns, along with sponsorship opportunities for the brand.
-Rollout of the new concepts began with a new advertising campaign featuring Kobe Bryant and Lionel Messi (already viewed over 140 million times on YouTube) and launch of the new in-flight catering concepts.
+The rollout of the new concepts began with a new advertising campaign featuring Kobe Bryant and Lionel Messi (already viewed over 140 million times on YouTube) and the launch of the new in-flight catering concepts.

 Turkish Airlines continues to soar.
 Since the launch, passenger numbers increased 24%, revenue 28% and operating profit 12%.
 In the often-turbulent business of airlines, that’s some Delightfully Different news we can all toast to.

 increase in revenue